Chief Medical Office

 Dr. Nolan Hop Wo, Medical Officer, Mental Health and Wellness, is a member of the Métis Nation of Greater Victoria.
 He completed his medical training at UBC's Island Medical Program in Victoria, BC, and his psychiatry specialty training at Western University in London, Ontario.
 Prior to that, he obtained a Bachelor of Nursing Degree at the University of Calgary.

-Dr. Hop Wo has five years’ experience working as a consultant psychiatrist in Alberta at a tertiary referral centre in an area with an over-represented Indigenous patient population.
-He was Resident Director with the Indigenous Physicians Association of Canada from 2014 to 2017; a physician member of the Alberta Medical Association Indigenous Health Committee from 2020 to 2021; and the President of the Medical Staff Association of The Centennial Centre for Mental Health and Brain Injury from 2017 to 2022.
-He is currently a physician member of the Indigenous Health in Specialty Post Graduate Medical Education Accreditation Expert Working Group with the Royal College of Physician and Surgeons of Canada (since 2019).
+Dr. Hop Wo has five years' experience working as a consultant psychiatrist in Alberta at a tertiary referral centre in an area with an over-represented Indigenous patient population.
+He was Resident Director with the Indigenous Physicians Association of Canada from 2014 to 2017 and a physician member of the Alberta Medical Association Indigenous Health Committee from 2020 to 2021.
+He continues to work as a locum psychiatrist on Vancouver Island and in rural Alberta.

 Specializations: Mental Health and Wellness / Addictions.